Yandex Cloud

 Make sure to assign the managed-spark.integrationProvider and storage.editor roles to the cluster service account.
 The cluster will thus get the permissions it needs to work with user resources.

-For more information about assigning roles, see the Yandex Identity and Access Management documentation.
+For more information about assigning roles, see this Yandex Identity and Access Management guide.

 Creating a clusterCreating a cluster